Katen Scholars Program

 Several of these component pieces are open to all students of the College who are not preselected as Clinical Excellence Scholars.

-Health Policy Scholars Program
+Global Health Policy and Innovation Scholars Program

 Global Health Summer Research Fellowship Program